 Limit Your Sun Exposure

-21. In the old days parents knew the family hadn’t gotten too much sun when their kids looked like steamed lobsters.
+28. In the old days parents knew the family had had too much sun when their kids looked like steamed lobsters.
 In these days of ample sunscreen it’s easy to miss the signs and overdo the sun and hot weather.

 Heat exhaustion can sneak up on us.
 According to the Mayo Clinic, symptoms can include goose bumps on a warm day, dizziness, fatigue, cramps, headaches and nausea.